-If you’re looking to purchase an accident damaged vehicle for the first time, you’re bound to have questions about how the process works.
-This article aims to explain what accident damaged vehicles are, what categories/titles you’ll find for sale, and most importantly, why you should consider buying one.
+If you’re looking to purchase an accident-damaged vehicle for the first time, you’re bound to have questions about how the process works.
+This article explains what accident-damaged cars are, what categories/titles you’ll find for sale, and, most importantly, why you should consider buying one.

-Accident damaged vehicles and cars, also known as salvage in our industry, or non-runners or write-offs to the general public, can be purchased easily and is a great way to save money if you can repair.
+Accident-damaged vehicles and cars, also known as salvage in our industry, or non-runners or write-offs to the general public, can be purchased easily and is a great way to save money if you can repair them.

 Understanding Accident Damaged Categories